 The University of Massachusetts, Amherst Clinical Psychology clinical science program follows a mentor model.
 Students are admitted to work with a specific faculty member, and not every faculty member accepts a student every year.
 Please consult our Admissions page to find out who is accepting students for admission.

-Michael J. Constantino, Dr. Constantino is an Associate Professor of Clinical Psychology at the University of Massachusetts where he directs his Psychotherapy Research Lab, teaches psychotherapy courses, and supervises clinicians-in-training.
+Michael J. Constantino, Dr. Constantino is a Professor of Clinical Psychology at the University of Massachusetts where he directs his Psychotherapy Research Lab, teaches psychotherapy courses, and supervises clinicians-in-training.
 Across these roles, Dr. Constantino is committed to integrating rigorous science with quality practice and training.
 His research program centers broadly on psychotherapy process, outcome, and integration with adults.
 The focus is on understanding patient, therapist, and relational processes that influence psychosocial treatments, and on the development, systematization, and training of therapeutic interventions that address pantheoretical principles of clinical change (e.g., treatment expectations, the therapeutic alliance, corrective experiences, resolution of change ambivalence, and outcomes monitoring and feedback).
 (E-mail)

 Harold D Grotevant, Hal Grotevant holds the Rudd Family Foundation Chair in Psychology at the University of Massachusetts Amherst.
 His research focuses on relationships in adoptive families, and on identity development in adolescents and young adults.
 More generally, his interests include child and adolescent development and family dynamics.
 For further information, please explore the links above to the Rudd Chair and the Minnesota Texas Adoption Research Project.

 Richard Halgin, Richard P. Halgin, Professor (Ph.D., 1976, Fordham University): Issues in clinical training and supervision; psychotherapy integration; ethical issues in professional psychology; teaching of psychology; psychology and sports.